Zimmer tower: The solar cycle and the dominical letter

 The solar cycle is a 28-year cycle.
 After the 28 years, dates reappear in the same order.

 On the inner circle, the hand indicates the current year of the solar cycle.
 On the outer circle, the hand shows the corresponding dominical letter.
 The dominical letter gives the day upon which the first Sunday of the year falls.
 The letter A means that the first Sunday of the year will fall on 1 January, the letter B means that the first Sunday will be on 2 January, etc.

 Leap years have two dominical letters because the dominical letter changes at the end of February.
 The first letter covers January and February, the second covers March to December.
 For leap years, the outer circle shows two dominical letters.
 The cycle of the dominical letters for common years is twice every 11 years and once every 6 years, while for leap years is once every 28 years.
 2008 (leap year starting on Tuesday) is the year 1 of the cycle, while 2007 (common year starting on Monday) is the year 28 of the cycle.
 From 2008 to 2035, respectively, there will be:

+The 28 years and the dominical letters.